When you market online, there are essentially two ways to get your message out.

 If you’re going to send all your blog updates as emails to your list (known as RSS, or really simple syndication), your email needs will be a bit different from someone who isn’t sending those.

-Persuading people to subscribe is important — most people today are way too busy to just subscribe to every email offer that catches their eye.
-If you want to obtain that valuable email address, be prepared to offer your reader something worthwhile in return.
+Persuading people to subscribe is important — most people today are way too busy to just sign up for every email offer that catches their eye.
+If you want to obtain that valuable email address, offer your reader something worthwhile in return.

 Sometimes known as an “ethical bribe,” it could be an e-book, a video or audio series, or some other piece of valuable content.
 I offer the free e-book, Untether Yourself: 5 Portable Careers to Support You Overseas (look in the upper right-hand corner of this page for the offer).